“My device isn’t a cyber device.”

 The FDA's February 3, 2026 final guidance (carrying forward the §524B definition) defines a cyber device as one that (1) includes software validated, installed, or authorized by the sponsor, (2) has the ability to connect to the internet, and (3) contains technological characteristics that could be vulnerable to cybersecurity threats.
 All three are easy to meet.

 “Almost every modern medical device meets the §524B definition of a cyber device.
-Teams discover this when FDA asks for the cybersecurity package they didn't budget for.”
+Teams discover this when the FDA asks for the cybersecurity package they didn't budget for.”

 What we hear in kickoff calls